VirtualDOMinic/JS-RegEx-Notes/Regular Expressions (RegEx) Tutorial Notes.md

 var str = 'I will practice survival skills';
 console.log(count(str,'i'));
 ```
+In brief, the above function takes a string (in this case "I will practice survival skills" as the variable "str", and does a case-insensitive count of the number of times a character (in this case "i") appears in the string.

 Thanks to Dave McFarland from the Team Treehouse forums for the code snippet above ([source](https://teamtreehouse.com/community/how-to-count-the-number-of-times-a-specific-character-appears-in-a-string))
 I will be updating (and adapting) the above to explain it in more detail.
 More TBD in the following chapters, too.